TalAter/annyang/CONTRIBUTING.md

 ### Contributing Code

 A lot of annyang's functionality came from pull requests sent over GitHub.
+Here is how you can contribute too:

 - [x] Fork the repository from the [annyang GitHub page](https://github.com/TalAter/annyang).
 - [x] Clone a copy to your local machine with `$ git clone git@github.com:YOUR-GITHUB-USER-NAME/annyang.git`
 - [x] Make sure you have *node.js* and *npm* installed on your machine.
 You can use this [guide](https://docs.npmjs.com/getting-started/installing-node) for help.
 - [x] Install all of annyang's development dependencies with npm. `$ cd annyang; npm install`
 - [x] Run grunt to make sure everything runs smoothly `$ grunt`
-- [x] Add tests for the your code.
+- [x] Add tests for your code.
 See below.
 - [x] Code, code, code.
 - [x] Run `$ grunt` after making changes to verify that everything still works and run the build process.
 Alternatively, you can just run `$ grunt watch` once, and leave that process running.
 It will continuously run all the tests and build the files every time you make a change to one of annyang's files.
 It will even *beep* if you make an error, and help you debug it.:+1:
 - [x] Before committing your changes, the last step must always be running `$ grunt`.
 This makes sure everything works, and all files are kept up to date with your changes.